Lecture XXIX (Nr. 0375)

 Transcript

 [370] of man occurred.
-We call it, if we use terms taken from the history of art, the period of Mannerism and, in the further development, of the Baroque.
-If we take concepts from the history of religion, we call it the period of Counter-Reformation and Reformation, whereby Counter-Reformation in the visual arts is more important.
-And if we take it from the political point of view, we can call it
+We call it, if we use terms taken from the a of b, the period of Mannerism and, in the further development, of the Baroque.
+If we take concepts from the history of religion, we call it the period of Counter-Reformation and c, whereby Counter-Reformation in the visual arts is more important.
+And if we take it from the d point of view, we can call it

 breaking under our feet.
-The reaction which I called Mannerism and Baroque, or Counter-Reformation and Reformation, or absolutism in different realms, was shown to you in pictures ofc and d-- El Greco, an expression of the Counter-Reformation; in Rembrandt, an expression of the Reformation in its combination with humanism.
-About the Counter-Reformation, I can say that here-- and I think I said it briefly when I showed you pictures of El Greco--the mystical reality which in
+The reaction which I called Mannerism and Baroque, or Counter-Reformation and i, or absolutism in different realms, was shown to you in pictures ofj and k-- El Greco, an expression of the Counter-Reformation; in Rembrandt, an expression of the Reformation in its combination with l.
+About the Counter-Reformation, I can say that here-- and I think I said it briefly when I showed you pictures of El Greco--the m reality which in